ernestognw/EIPs/EIPS/eip-custom_errors_for_erc_tokens.md

 ### Arguments

-The selection of arguments depends on the subject involved, and it SHOULD follow the order presented below:
+The selection of arguments depends on the subject involved, and it should follow the order presented below:

 1. _Who_ is involved with the error (an `address sender`)
 2. _What_ failed (eg. `uint256 allowance`)
 3. _Why_ it failed, expressed in additional arguments (eg. `uint256 needed`)

-A particular argument may fall in overlapping categories (eg. _Who_ may also be _What_), so not all of these will be present but the order SHOULD NOT be broken.
+A particular argument may fall in overlapping categories (eg. _Who_ may also be _What_), so not all of these will be present but the order shouldn't be broken.

-Note: Some tokens may need a `tokenId` or `id`.
+Note: Some tokens may need a `tokenId`.
 This is suggested to include at the end as additional information, according to the [subjects notes](#actions-and-subjects)

 ### Error grammar rules

-Given the above, we can summarize the construction of error names with a grammar that errors MUST follow:
+Given the above, we can summarize the construction of error names with a grammar that errors will follow:

 ```
 <Domain><ErrorPrefix><Subject>(<Arguments>);